hirenvisa/hirenvisa/README.md

 # Hi there, It's Hiren here 👋
 ## I'm an architect and developer.
-As a software developer, Hiren has started his career since 2010, working in many different industries including manufactoring, healthcare and finance.
-He always seek a wat to help every single individual and organisation to achieve more, with less resources.
+As a software developer, Hiren has started his career since 2010, working in many different domains including manufactoring, healthcare and finance.
+He always seek a way to help every single individual and organisation to achieve more, with less resources.
 From that regards, Hiren mostly focuses on

 - [.NET](https://dotnet.microsoft.com/en-us/) 👉 The most high performing programming language
 - [Azure](https://learn.microsoft.com/en-us/azure/?product=popular) 👉 Cloud service platform